shereyna/marketing-campaign-dataset/README.md

 The highest-performing campaign combinations are those that precisely align message, audience, and channel.
 For example:
 - Outdoor Adventurers (Men 18–24) respond especially well to Social Media on Website and Influencer campaigns on Website
-- Tech Enthusiasts and Fashionistas (Women 35–44) show high engagement with Email and Instagram, especially when paired with Influencer or Display campaigns
+- Tech Enthusiasts and Fashionistas (Women 35–44) show high engagement with Email and Instagram, especially when paired with Influencer or Display campaigns <sub>[View SQL](sql/customer_segment_response.sql)</sub>
 - The best conversion rate overall *(13.67%)* was achieved by DataTech Solutions through a Display campaign on YouTube targeting Tech Enthusiasts

-This highlights the value of audience segmentation and channel-audience matching as key levers for campaign performance.
+This highlights the value of audience segmentation and channel-audience matching as key levers for campaign performance. <sub>[View SQL](sql/customer_segment_response_by_company.sql)</sub>

 ## Recommendations by Company
 - **TechCorp**